Michael Bennett, one of the most productive and popular Seahawks of all time, retires after 11 NFL seasons

 In what is regarded as one of the best free-agent signings in team history, Bennett returned to Seattle on a one-year deal worth $5 million in 2013, signed along with Cliff Avril and Tony McDaniel to add juice to a defensive line that was seen as one of the main areas of needed improvement following the stirring end to the 2012 season, Russell Wilson’s rookie year.

-Bennett became a mainstay of Seattle’s defensive line for the next five years (signing two more contracts along the way) making 39 sacks, seventh in team history, and numerous more big plays during a time when the Seahawks assembled what will go down as one of the best defenses in team history.
+Bennett became a mainstay of Seattle’s defensive line for the next five years (signing two more contracts along the way), making 39 sacks, seventh in team history, and numerous more big plays during a time when the Seahawks assembled what will go down as one of the best defenses in team history.

-Along the way, he developed a knack for the fun quote, such as saying that his famous sack dance was “like two angels dancing while chocolate is coming from the heavens on a Sunday morning.”
+Along the way, he developed a knack for the fun quote, such as saying his famous sack dance was “like two angels dancing while chocolate is coming from the heavens on a Sunday morning.”

-He also had a knack for stealing the show — amidst the celebration of one of the most improbable comebacks in NFL history when Seattle rallied from 16 points down to beat Green Bay and win the NFC title he grabbed a Seattle policeman’s bike and rode around CenturyLink Field, creating a defining image for one of the greatest days in the town’s sports history.
+He also had a knack for stealing the show: Amid the celebration of one of the most improbable comebacks in NFL history, when Seattle rallied from 16 points down to beat Green Bay and win the NFC title, he grabbed a Seattle Police bike and rode around CenturyLink Field, creating a defining image for one of the greatest days in the town’s sports history.

 Bennett, though, also grew upset about his contract as the years went on, staying away from much of the team’s offseason programs in 2015 and 2016 before signing a new three-year deal at the end of the 2016 season.

-He said on the day that contract became official that he hoped it would allow him to retire as a Seahawk.
+He said on the day the contract became official he hoped it would allow him to retire as a Seahawk.

 Instead, he played just one more season in Seattle, the rocky 2017 campaign when the Seahawks went just 9-7 and missed the playoffs for the only time during Wilson’s tenure as quarterback.